 - How images are used to support your content in a meaningful way

-Great elearning UI design will make it as easy as possible for your learners to understand, learn and apply knowledge and skills in their day-to-day lives.
+Great digital elearning UI design will make it as easy as possible for your learners to understand, learn and apply knowledge and skills in their day-to-day lives.

 1. Make layouts easy to digest